EvilLizard666/FUCKINGFAST_link_extractor/README.md

 This script extract the direct download link from the download pag, to add it to idm or jdownloader if there is more than one file to download.
 Usage: $>extractor.py /path/to/url(s)
-You should have a list of links like this
+You should have a list of links like this.

 """

 https://fuckingfast.co/c1mst2au6kal#The_Last_of_Us_Part_II_Remastered_--_fitgirl-repacks.site_--_.part001.rar
 https://fuckingfast.co/w1j788r33j4t#The_Last_of_Us_Part_II_Remastered_--_fitgirl-repacks.site_--_.part002.rar
 https://fuckingfast.co/9qmdv1lgw8ra#The_Last_of_Us_Part_II_Remastered_--_fitgirl-repacks.site_--_.part003.rar